resolvingarchitecture/bitcoin-client-java/README.md

 # Resolving Architecture - Bitcoin Client - Java
 Bitcoin Client as a Service

-Provides an API as a Service for a local Bitcoin Core node via its RPC API.
+Provides a higher-layer API as a Service for a local Bitcoin Core node via its RPC API.
+No support is provided for remote nodes nor SPV clients, neither are they expected to be in the future.

 ## Setup
 Ensure contents of bitcoin.conf provided in project config folder are in the bitcoin.conf file located in the .bitcoin directory within your home directory, e.g. ~/.bitcoin/bitcoin.conf.
 This enables the JSON RPC - the ability for communications between the local Bitcoin node and this service.

-Local Bitcoin instance should be configured to use local 1M5 proxy at best, local Tor proxy at least for inter-Bitcoin-node communications.
+Local Bitcoin instance should be configured to use local 1M5 proxy at best (not verified) or local Tor proxy at least for inter-Bitcoin-node communications.

 ## Authors / Developers